Travelgate/documentation/kb/our-products/are-you-a-buyer/our-methods/booking-flow/book/hotel-x-development-book-mutation.md

 **Booking Holder as a Passenger:** If the holder of the booking is also a passenger, their details should be included in the list of passengers (ResGuests/Guests) to ensure they are accounted for in room occupancy.
 :::

+### Is there a maximum number of characters allowed for a guest's name and surname in a reservation?
+Travelgate does not impose a character limit on guest names and surnames in reservations.
+However, some Sellers may have their own restrictions.
+For more information, please contact the Seller directly.

 ### How can I add remarks to a Book request?
 Remarks are comments from the customer for the Seller to take into account.
 They can be included in the Book request (details can be found in our [Hotel-X Schema](https://docs.travelgate.com/playground/)) provided that the Supplier allows for remarks in their reservations - you can check their [Metadata](/kb/our-products/are-you-a-buyer/our-methods/static-content/hotel-x-metadata-query) for further information.